 Did you know it takes approximately $498,888 to open a restaurant?
-This amount covers land and building costs, kitchen and bar costs, startup costs, and construction costs.
-Some restaurateurs are fortunate enough to use their own personal funds to get their restaurants up and running, but the majority must seek outside financing to cover the necessary costs.
+This amount covers land and building costs, kitchen, bar and construction costs.
+Some restaurateurs are fortunate enough to use their own personal funds to get their restaurants up and running, but a majority seek outside funding to cover the necessary costs.
 A restaurant business loan is an excellent option if you’re looking to obtain funding for your business.

-Whether you want to open a casual diner or a fine dining concept, here’s what you need to know about restaurant startup loans:
+Whether you want to open a casual diner or a fine dining establishment, here’s what you need to know about restaurant startup loans:

 The Costs of Opening a Restaurant

 Applying for a restaurant business loan can be daunting.
 To streamline your loan process, it’s important to be prepared.
-Before you ask lenders to fund your business, you should have an estimated amount in mind needed to fund your project.
+Before you ask lenders to fund your business, you should have an estimated amount that is needed to get your project off the ground.
 Your total funding must be able to cover the following business expenses:

 - Loan Guarantee Fee

 - Restaurant Insurance

 - Kitchen Equipment